University of Suffolk: Accommodation

 The on-campus halls of residence, Athena Hall, is located on the Ipswich Waterfront and houses up to 590 students.

 Students' Union

-The Students’ Union (SU) was formed on 1 August 2007, the same day the university was officially launched.
+The Students' Union (SU) was formed on 1 August 2007, the same day the university was officially launched.
 It is a student-led organisation, with two SU Presidents who are full-time officers elected by the student population each year.
 Part-time officers, represent different parts of the university and different groups of students.
 Career staff facilitate services, including advice, student societies and sport, elections and representation, events, communications and the running of Shop SU.

-The Presidents are elected every March from candidates from the student body; they take office for 12 months from July to July, overseeing the totality of one academic year.
+The Presidents are elected every February from candidates from the student body; they take office for 12 months from July to July, overseeing the totality of one academic year.
 There is a current two-year maximum term for the positions.
+For 2026-2027 the President of Education will be Grace Pearson and the President of Activities and Wellbeing will be Zoe Saunders.